mgrzaslewicz/ubuntu-workstation-provision/README.md

-# dev-machine-provision
+# ubuntu-workstation-provision
+## WaC - Workstation as a Code
-Set of ansible playbooks to provision a development machine in a few minutes.
+Set of ansible playbooks to provision ubuntu workstation in a few minutes.

 # Usage
 ## Run from the sources directory